content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Operating System/os fundamentals.md

 3. Allocates the resources.
 4. De-allocates the resources.

+## Security

-**Security** − By means of password and similar other techniques, it prevents unauthorized access to programs and data.
+-   Security means of password and similar other techniques, it prevents unauthorized access to programs and data.

+## Control over system performance

-**Control over system performance** − Recording delays between request for a service and response from the system.
+-   Recording delays between request for a service and response from the system.

+## Job accounting

-**Job accounting** − Keeping track of time and resources used by various jobs and users.
+-   Keeping track of time and resources used by various jobs and users.

+## Error detecting aids

-**Error detecting aids** − Production of dumps, traces, error messages, and other debugging and error detecting aids.
+-   Production of dumps, traces, error messages, and other debugging and error detecting aids.

-**Coordination between other software’s and users** − Coordination and assignment of compilers, interpreters, assemblers and other software to the various users of the computer systems.
+## Coordination between other software’s and users

+-   Coordination and assignment of compilers, interpreters, assemblers and other software to the various users of the computer systems.

 ## Advantages of Operating System